When a medical mistake occurs, it can have a significant impact on your life. It is essential that your claim is… https://t.co/tFRDoob4wl

-- An infection caught by the mother during pregnancy
+- Infections caught by the mother during pregnancy

 - Abnormal blood pressure in the mother

-It can also be caused by stroke - bleeding in the baby’s brain.
+It can also be caused by a stroke, which leads to bleeding in the baby’s brain.
 This could happen as a result of:

 - High blood pressure in the mother